Victor Henri: Life

 His biological mother and her sister who adopted him were first cousins of three notable persons: Aleksandr Mikhailovich Lyapunov, a mathematician who did pioneering work in stability theory, remembered today in the Lyapunov exponent; Sergei Mikhailovich Lyapunov, a composer; and Boris Mikhailovich Lyapunov (in Russian), who is well known in Russia as an expert in Slavic languages.

 In 1891, Henri entered the Sorbonne University in Paris, where he received an education in mathematics and, later, in Natural Sciences.
-After finishing university, he got intrigued by philosophy and psychology.
+After finishing university, he became intrigued by philosophy and psychology.

 Henri was awarded two Ph.D. degrees: first in psychology in 1897 at the University of Göttingen, and second, in physical chemistry in 1903 in Paris.
 In 1930, he was appointed full professor of physical chemistry at the University of Liège (Belgium).

 Work

 At the beginning of his career Henri worked with Alfred Binet on psychology, including study of whether different degrees of intellectual effort had any physiological effect on the composition of the excretion products of subjects with a controlled diet and controlled muscular activity, which he called “nutritional exchanges”.
 However, he is far better known for his work on enzymes and physical chemistry after 1900.

 In common with several other researchers at that time, Henri studied invertase, an enzyme that catalyses the hydrolysis of sucrose to glucose and fructose, with a view to deriving a general rate law for enzymes.

 Adrian John Brown, Professor of Malting and Brewing at the University of Birmingham, suggested that enzyme saturation could be understood in terms of formation of a bond between the enzyme and the substrate.
 Following this, and inspired by discussions with German physical chemist Max Bodenstein, Henri published the fundamental equation of enzyme kinetics for the first time.
 He wrote it as follows: